christophsax/seasonal/README.md

     inspect(AirPassengers, estimate.maxiter = 1000)

 The inspect function opens an interactive window that allows for the manipulation of a number of arguments.
 It offers several views to analyze the series graphically.
 With each change, the adjustment process and the visualizations are recalculated.
 Summary statics are shown in the R console.
 With the 'Show static call' option, a replicable static call is also shown in the console.
-Note that the last option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in more stable versions).
+Note that the last option will double the time for recalculation, as the static function also tests the static call each time (this is a beta feature of seasonal, which allows intensive testing; it may be disabled in future versions).

 ### License